In July 2024, the Parachinar incident in Pakistan's north-western frontier brought a heartbreaking tragedy.

 Here’s how they are responding:

-Despite the gravity of this issue, it lacks the necessary attention.
-In this challenging environment, Pakistan Sweet Home Golden Arrow North Waziristan plays a vital role in providing care for a large number of orphans.
+Despite the seriousness of the issue, it has not received the attention it deserves.
+In this difficult setting, Pakistan Sweet Home Golden Arrow North Waziristan steps in to provide much-needed care for a large number of orphans.

 In summary, the tragic Parachinar incident has created a generation of orphans burdened with emotional, psychological, and economic hardships.
 These innocent victims of sectarian conflict need urgent and sustained support to heal and build hopeful futures.